AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/overlay-html-tags-aem-sites.md

     `/apps/fmdita/config/config.xml`

-1. Update the following tags for the videos:
+1. Update the following tags for the videos and images.
+Then, save the file.

+Videos:

 ```XML
     <tag name="video" action="validate">